Carol Colitti Levine’s

 A legal mystery that gut-wrenchingly explores nature vs. nurture.
 An horrific family crisis turns blithe normalcy into a twisted tempest of contempt, blame, guilt.
 A 35-year marriage changes in a day.
 Regrets.
 Redemption?
 Compelling.

 Mantel takes us inside Thomas Cromwell and his mature macro worldly view.
 She changes Cromwell’s voice from first to third to omniscient with a literary facility that transcends tense and time.
 In doing so, she reduces Henry VIII and the English aristocracy to parochial, debauched, naive pawns.
 Rings true.

 An homage to the Victorian novel.
 Taylor deftly conjures the genre.
 He defies any period in his portrayal of Rebecca, the central female figure.
 She is the epitome of enigmatic evil.
 Delicious.
 More Hardy than Thackeray, Taylor paints bleak Lincolnshire countryside mist or decrepit Fitzrovia alley blight with a finer brush than Belgravia’s West End Society.

 The Children’s Book, A.S.
 Byatt

-Runner-up for 2010 Man Booker Prize it’s 900 pages of twisted wonderland starring a wicked mother.
+Runner-up for 2010 Man Booker Prize.
+It’s 900 pages of a twisted wonderland starring a wicked mother.
 The Carroll-esque maze of subterranean tales is interspersed with dysfunctional family drama in pre-WWI England.
-Byatt gets mired a bit in social, political, artistic mores of the day.
-Yet it’s a captivating sojourn for long sultry summer nights under the porch light.
+Byatt gets mired a bit in social, political mores of the day.
+Yet it was a captivating sojourn over long sultry summer nights under the porch light.

 Rules of Civility, Amor Towles